ms/buildtogether.tech/10-persuade/index.md

 2. Be kind.
 :   I don't know if there actually is a book called *Secret Tricks of the Ninja
-    Sales Masters*, but if there is, it probably tells readers that doing something for a potential customer creates a sense of obligation, which in turn increases the odds of a sale.
+    Sales Masters*, but if there is, it probably tells readers that creating a sense of obligation or guilt increases the odds of a sale.
 That may work, but it only works once and it's a skeezy thing to do even then.
 If, on the other hand, you are genuinely kind and help other people because it's what good people do, you just might inspire them to be good people too.

 3. Appeal to the greater good.
 :   If you open by talking about what's in it for them, you are signalling that
     they should think of their interaction with you as a commercial exchange of value to be bargained over.
 Instead, start by explaining how whatever you want them to help with is going to make the world a better place, and *mean it*.
-(If what you're proposing *isn't* going to make the world a better place, propose something better.)
+(If what you're proposing isn't going to make the world a better place, propose something better.)

 4. Start small.
 Most people are understandably reluctant to dive into things